EunHu-00/.github/profile/README.md

 ![mainPageDemo](https://github.com/user-attachments/assets/21b49082-bbd2-4722-bf98-1797f0cc3156)

-## 📖 About

-This repository handles all front-end development for the LiveTune platform.

-### 🎧 What is LiveTune?
+# 🎧 What is LiveTune?

 **LiveTune** is a web application that lets you **listen to music in real time together with your friends**, no matter where they are.
 Think of it as a virtual room where music plays **in perfect sync** for all participants — just like being in the same space.